Int'l Financial Management

 A basic knowledge of course material.

 In addition to the above, an ability to write analytically on specific issues.

-In addition to the above, the ability to illustrate and enhance arguments and analyses through the use of relevant supporting evidence drawn from the established literature.
+In addition to the above, the ability to illustrate and enhance arguments and analyses through the use of relevant supporting evidence drawn from the established literature and real-life examples.

 Evaluate the impact of interest rates and inflation rates on exchange rates and the usefulness of the parity relationships.

 Assess transaction and economic currency exposures and their management using external (derivatives and money markets) and internal techniques.

 Evaluate the implications of the globalisation of financial markets for the financial management of multinational companies.

 Analyse the factors that influence the evaluation and implementation of international investment projects.